xxu0113/AD_TEMRA_MAIT/README.md

 They think there is increased CD8⁺ TEMRA (T effector memory CD45RA⁺) cells in AD CSF and it correlated with bad cognitive score.

-I am wondering if there is increased MAIT signature in their dataset (They have scRNA-seq from 18 CSF samples and 13 blood samples from AD, MCI, and HC people.)
+I am wondering if there is increased MAIT signature in AD their dataset for either blood or CSF.
+(They have human scRNA-seq from 18 CSF samples and 13 blood samples from AD, MCI, and HC people.)

+I think there may be increased MAIT cell signature (cluster 5 for the blood) in AD, but I didn't see MAIT cell signature in CSF except KLRB1 expression in a lot of cells.
+This led me wonder maybe in AD, the effect of MAIT cells may be more through periphery?

 ## Source
 - Paper: https://www.nature.com/articles/s41586-019-1895-7#Sec2